'FOMO' - Fun On My Own and Enclothed Cognition... My Life, Living With a Chronic Condition

 It oppresses the very core of being who you really are.

-Now I use some of the money I get to pay for CBD, supplements such as COQ10, Selenium, Magnesium, Phytobiophysics, Seaweed, vitamins and many other alternative treatments and supplements known to help, and those which can alleviate symptoms from time to time.
+Now I use some of the money I get to pay for CBD, supplements such as COQ10, Selenium, Magnesium, Zinc, Vitamin C, D, B, Phytobiophysics, Seaweed, vitamins and many other alternative treatments and supplements known to help, and those which can alleviate some of the symptoms from time to time.
 I’m always experimenting and pushing my boundaries, in a way which works for me, not set by so-called health professionals who have no idea of how to treat people with this condition.
+I now take 12 supplements that I take every day just to maintain a quarter of the functioning that I had before.

-The delay of mental health treatment actually gave me another layer of mental illness to deal with exacerbated by the treatment of those who find themselves at the mercy of the benefits system, towards those with invisible illnesses, over many years.
+The delay of mental health treatment at the time actually gave me another layer of mental illness to deal with exacerbated by the treatment of those who find themselves at the mercy of the benefits system, towards those with invisible illnesses, over many years.
 All of the anti-depressants I’ve tried have never helped sleep either or relived symptoms.
 Most of the time they made me feel worse and wired.
 I knew this wasn't the answer.
+Even after agreeing to put myself through years of therapy I still have the same physical problems so it makes me angry that it has all been attributed to psychoanalysis.

-I had panic attacks and anxiety over things like the traffic lights changing when I was driving.
+I had panic attacks and anxiety over things like the traffic lights changing when I was driving and this I believe was due to feeling so vulnerable with pains in my legs, not knowing what was going on.
 My stomach would turn in knots if the traffic lights changed.
 It was an awful feeling of absolute dread and also very physicial, in the pit of my stomach.
 Like a gut-wrenching fear, played over and over again during the days and nights.
-Driving was difficult enough with pain in my legs and I used to hold the top of my leg onto the pedal with my hand to help it as it would be painful to drive.
+Driving was difficult enough with this pain in my legs and I used to hold the top of my leg onto the pedal with my hand to help it as it would be painful to drive.

 When I realised the options above were the only options available to me along with common sense pacing and management courses, which I’d already worked out myself during the first year or two, often to detrimental outcomes, I felt a sense of great despair.
 How could I help myself, I thought.